 Captured Stonecat, not experiencing obvious distress (i.e., swimming normally), were anesthetized in a 100 mg/L concentration of tricaine methanesulfonate (MS-222).
 Each individual was measured for TL to the nearest mm and all Stonecat approximately 90 mm TL and greater had a passive integrated transponder (PIT) tag (134-kHz, 8.4 x 1.4 mm; Biomark, Boise, Idaho) inserted into the peritoneal cavity through a 2-mm incision in the upper abdominal wall.
 The slit was then treated with iodine.
 Individuals were examined for the presence of a PIT tag after the first sampling event.
 Spines were not removed from these fish to minimize the traumatic impact of removal on other aspects of our overall study (Puchala et al. 2016).

 Stonecat were collected from the lower 33 km of the Great Chazy River on 17-19 October 2012 as mortalities from a 3-trifluoromethyl-4-nitrophenol (TFM) lampricide treatment conducted on 16-18 October 2012.
 During the post-treatment assessment, teams of two biologists each visually scanned the banks, shallows, and portions of the river where the bottom was visible to collect non-target mortalities, including Stonecat.
-Additional Stonecat were collected from the Great Chazy River on 8-9 August 2011 and 15 November 2011 as part of a bioassay study (Calloway 2012).
-Stonecat were frozen as quickly as possible and returned to the lab where they were thawed and measured for standard (SL) and total lengths (TL) to the nearest mm.
+Additional Stonecat were collected from the Great Chazy River on 8-9 August 2011 and 15 November 2011 as part of a bioassay study (Calloway 2012) and frozen as quickly as possible.
+After XX months, Stonecat were thawed and measured for standard (SL) and total lengths (TL) to the nearest mm.
 For aging purposes, the dorsal spine was removed from each individual by snipping it just above the articulation point (Buckmeier et al. 2002; Manny et al. 2014; Fischer and Koch 2017).

 Spines were placed in boiling water to remove excess skin and flesh and allowed to dry before being set in epoxy, largely following the procedures of Koch and Quist (2007) but with plastic straws similar to the procedure of Bauerlien et al. (2018).
 One or two 0.5-mm sections were cut from the spine using a BuehlerTM low-speed isomet saw (Buehler, Lake Bluff, Illinois).
 Thin sections were glued to slides for viewing under an Olympus SZX9TM dissecting microscope using fiber optic transmitted light.
 Mineral oil was used to help with clarity of the structure.
 Three readers blind to fish size independently estimated age by identifying annuli in the patterns of translucent and opaque zones of the sectioned spine.
 The three readers attempted to reach a consensus age if there were discrepancies among their estimated ages.
 If a consensus could not be reached then the fish was removed from further analysis.